rfaulkner/wikipedia_user_metrics/README.md

 the connections dictionary to point to a replicated production MySQL instance containing the .
 The 'db' setting should be an instance which 'user' has write access to.
-If you are from outside the Wikimedia Foundation and do not have access to these credentials contact me at rfaulkner@wikimedi.org if you'd like to work with this package.
+If you are from outside the Wikimedia Foundation and do not have access to these credentials please contact us at usermetrics@wikimedia.org if you'd like to work with this package.

 The template configuration file looks like the following: